Sage/sinject/README.md

 Dependency registration groups can be created to allow groups of dependencies to be set without the need for manual registration *(e.g. to include with a gem for auto registration)*, or to allow different dependency groups to be loaded in different circumstances *(e.g. per environment)*.

-To create a dependency group, create a class that inherits from the *DependencyGroup* base class and implement the *'register'* & *'is_valid'* methods.
+To create a dependency group, create a class that inherits from the `DependencyGroup` base class and implement the `register` & `is_valid` methods.

 For example: